 Pre-MA students are not eligible for graduate fellowships or teaching assistantships.

 Applications for study leading to the MA in English are accepted from students holding an Honours BA in English, or its equivalent.
-The equivalent would normally include 60 credit hours of courses in English literature, with at least 24 credit hours in periods prior to 1900.
+The equivalent would normally include 60 credit hours of courses in English literature, film, or theatre, with at least 24 credit hours in periods prior to 1900.
 Students are strongly encouraged to take a range of courses providing coverage in the major authors and showing study at an advanced level.
 Applicants who lack this prerequisite will normally be directed to the Pre-MA program.
 Students must have a B (3.0) average in prior English studies and a B (3.0) average overall to be eligible for admission (meeting the minimum requirements does not guarantee acceptance).

-Students who wishing to enter the PhD program in English are required to present evidence of superior capacity and accomplishment in the field.
+Students wishing to enter the PhD program in English are required to present evidence of superior capacity and accomplishment in the field.
 (See below) The Master's in English is a normal requirement for admission.

 The Department of English reserves the right to limit the number of entering prospective PhD candidates according to faculty and research resources.
 Students applying to the PhD program must have maintained at least a 3.5 average in their work at the MA level.